BrendanTHartnett/MRP_demo_abortion/README.md

 **fipstostates.csv** converts state FIPS codes (as used in both the CES and Census) to an index of 1-50 for all states.
 This drops D.C., but allows us to use a loop to get state-level random effect.

-**Create_map** uses leaflet to plot the state-level estimates obtained in the tutorial.
+**Create_map.R** uses leaflet to plot the state-level estimates obtained in the tutorial.